 What lenders want

-Lenders loan money they want repaid with interest.
+When lenders loan money, repayment includes interest charges.
 Reasonable interest rates and clear and understandable terms are legal and fair business practices.
 Responsible lenders also have a vested interest in seeing that you are able to meet your repayment responsibilities.
 They will be looking for aspects of your finances that will allow them to approve your loan.

 A steady longstanding job provides lenders with assurances that you will have ongoing and reliable income to repay your loan.
 If you have a history of several job changes, it may raise a cautionary flag, even though there may have been understandable reasons for those changes.
 For example, if you have frequently changed jobs for better opportunities, be sure to explain those reasons.